 - Attainable implies that the goals that you set are realistic and capable of being reached.
 All too often, business owners set impractical goals and then feel as if they’ve failed, as they’ve been unable to accomplish them.
 By all means, set goals that are ambitious and make you feel excited and a little nervous, but remain realistic at the same time.

 - Time-based means that your goals must have a time frame tied to the process.
-As Napoleon Hill says “A goal is a dream with a deadline” and the reality is that goals remain dreams and don’t get done when there’s no time frame attached to the goal.
+As Napoleon Hill says “A goal is a dream with a deadline.”
+The reality is that goals remain dreams and don’t get done when there’s no time frame attached to the goal.

 So go ahead now, and write your goals down in individual goal statements using the SMART framework and the word will’ instead of ‘would like to.’

-The physical act of writing your goals down makes them tangible and real and using the word ‘will’ reinforces framing your goal statement positively.
-As a final step, write your goal statements down every sing day and keep them in visible places to remind yourself every day of what it is you intend to do.
+The physical act of writing your goals down makes them tangible and real.
+Using the word ‘will’ reinforces framing your goal statement positively.
+As a final step, write your goal statements down every single day.
+Keep them in visible places to remind yourself every day of what it is you intend to do.

 If it’s not scheduled, it’s not real